 For the inaugural book in System of Systems’ ‘Managing Displacement’ series, writer and legal scholar Nadine El-Enany posed the question: what is Rwanda?, examining how legacies of empire leave distinct traces in the contemporary migratory moment.
 In the essay, El-Enany unravels the psychosocial forces of displacement attached to policies of exclusion through the psychoanalytic notion of ‘splitting’.

-For the CICC, El-Enany will expand upon this question alongside journalist and writer Daniel Trilling.
-The so-called failed policy will be revisited and reflected upon, ensuring it is not laid to rest, and considering what forms of solidarity may emerge across Europe as outsourcing models are increasingly deployed.
+For the CICC, El-Enany expanded upon this question alongside journalist and writer Daniel Trilling.
+The so-called failed policy was revisited and reflected upon, ensuring it was not laid to rest, and considering what forms of solidarity may emerge across Europe as outsourcing models are increasingly deployed.

 For further information visit the CICC School programme.